oqtane/oqtane.framework/README.md

 - Install **[.NET Core 3.1 SDK (v3.1.300)](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.300-windows-x64-installer)**.

-- Install the Preview edition of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) (version 16.6 or higher) with the **ASP.NET and web development** workload enabled.
+- Install the Preview edition of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) (Community, Professional, and Enterprise Editions are all supported) with the **ASP.NET and web development** workload enabled.
 Oqtane works with all editions of Visual Studio from Community to Enterprise.
 If you do not have a SQL Server installation available already and you wish to use LocalDB for development, you must also install the **.NET desktop development workload**.

 - Download or Clone the Oqtane source code to your local system.
 Open the **Oqtane.sln** solution file and Build the solution.